dafny-lang/dafny/docs/VerificationOptimization/VerificationOptimization.md

 ## Subsumption

 The default behavior of an `assert` statement is to instruct the verifier to prove that a predicate is always true and then to assume that same predicate is true in later portions of the code, making it available to help prove other facts.
 This is called _subsumption_.

 On occasion, however, you may have an `assert` statement that exists to show a desired condition for its own sake, and that does not help prove later facts.
+This might occur during the intermediate stages of the development of a verified program in which you want to establish some intermediate facts locally, which you believe to be indicative of correctness, but don't yet want to expand these into fully-fledged contracts on your definitions that could be used to establish a more global notion of correctness.

 In this case, you can [disable subsumption](../DafnyRef/DafnyRef#1133-subsumption-n), using `assert {:subsumption 0} P`, to reduce the number of facts in scope in subsequent code.
 This is similar to `assert L: P`, except that in the case of a labeled assertion the predicate can be selectively revealed later.
 If you know you'll _never_ need `P`, rather than _usually_ not needing it, subsumption could be a better option.

 ## Avoiding quantifiers